 1969 - The World Conference on Records opens in Salt Lake City, Utah.
 Sponsored by the Church’s Genealogical Society, the eight-day conference attracts genealogists from around the world and gives the Society international recognition as a leader in genealogical endeavors.

 1976 - The first missionaries begin to arrive at the new completed Language Training Mission (LTM) as Phase 1 is completed.
 The 605,707 square foot complex has offices, housing, classrooms, cafeteria, and other resources for training and missionaries.
+Today, it is known as the Missionary Training Center.
 The complex is adjacent to BYU and the Provo Temple in Provo, Utah.